www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/security/2024-10-09-ensure-access-control-for-all-external-connections.md

 It is kind of a firewall.

 External communication can be anything.
-Like access to local files or a database.
+Like access to local files or a table.
 It does not have to be communication to a public entity.

 In other words, the access control enforces,